Parashah 41: Pinchas (Phineas)

 Brit Chadasha portion:

-Among our B'rit Chadasha readings today was Matthew 26:1-30 which discusses Yeshua, our FINAL SIN SACRIFICE - Halleuyah!
+Among our B'rit Chadasha readings today was Matthew 26:1-30 which discusses Yeshua, our FINAL SIN OFFERING - Halleuyah!

 Matthew 26: 1.
 And it was when that Y'shua finished all of these sayings he said to his disciples 2.
 You know that after two days will be the Paskha (Pesach/Passover) and the Son of man will be betrayed to be put to the execution stake.
 3. Then the chief priests and scribes and elders of the people were gathered at the court of the high priest who was called Qayapa.